pdevulapally/fakeverifier/CONTRIBUTING.md

 pnpm dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at your configured domain

 ## 📁 Project Structure